50+ House Buying Tips

 Rent your spare room

-If there's a spare room in your place, you could rent it out to a full-time lodger and take home £4,250 a year without paying a penny in tax.
-If you've a desirable property and don't mind paying income tax on anything above this, you could easily earn more.
+If you've a spare room, you could rent it out to a lodger and take home £7,500 a year without paying a penny in tax.
+If you've a desirable property and don't mind paying income tax, you could easily earn more.

 If you're renting a room out, then you have two options to legitimately reduce tax - but you must choose one: